sola-st/DiffSearch/README.md

 - Type END instead of the query to end the program

 Additional:
-- You can change the "change datasbase" modifying the input in the file src/main/java/research.diffsearch/**Change_extraction.java** , line 40.
+- You can change the "change database" modifying the input in the file src/main/java/research.diffsearch/**Change_extraction.java** , line 40.
 The inputs available are git_changes.txt, git_changes2.txt and git_changes3.txt

 **Example of queries**
-Tested Keywords: _ (FOR INSERTION OR REMOVAL), ID, OP, LT, EXPR, ID<1>, etc.
+Tested Keywords: _ (for insertion of removal), ID, OP, LT, EXPR, ID<1>, etc.
 ID<N> is a specific identifier that changes, ID without number means: I don't care

 Examples: